How To Create a WordPress Post

 - Post Content – you can use the WordPress WYSIWYG editor to add the actual content of your post.
 Note that it has two tabs – Visual (use the editor to format your text) and Text (add your HTML code directly).

 Once you enter the content of your first WordPress post, you need to Publish it.
 Publishing brings your post to your actual website.

 That’s it!
-You can now go to the front page of your site to check out the newly created blog post.
+You can now go to your site’s front page to check out the newly created blog post.

-The blank box where you enter your writing, links, links to images, and any information you want to display on your site.
-You can use either the Visual or the Text view to compose your posts.
+The blank box is where you enter your writing, links, links to images, and any information you want to display on your site.
+You can compose your posts using either the Visual or the Text view.
 For more on the Text view, see the section below, Visual Versus Text View.